 Main internet service providers in Canada

-Bell, Rogers, Telus, and Shaw are among the bigger players offering packages.
+Bell, Rogers, Telus, and Shaw are among the bigger ISPs in Canada offering packages.

 Availability will depend on your location.
 For instance, Bell and Rogers are the big internet service providers in Ontario, while Shaw and Telus are the main players competing in western provinces.